Vijay-train/github-actions-test/readme_draft.md

 :two: Next, Generate a Personal Access Token (PAT) for ARC to authenticate with GitHub.

-- Login to GitHub account and Navigate to "[Create new Token](https://github.com/settings/tokens/new)."
+- Login to your GitHub account and Navigate to "[Create new Token](https://github.com/settings/tokens/new)."
 - Select  **repo**.
 - Click **Generate Token** and then copy the token locally ( we’ll need it later).